SAP-docs/btp-cloud-platform/docs/50-administration-and-ops/audit-log-retrieval-api-usage-for-subaccounts-in-the-cloud-foundry-environment-30ece35.md

         }
         ```

-    -   For non-mTLS authetnication, use
+    -   For non-mTLS authentication, use

     `cf create-service auditlog-management default <SERVICE_INSTANCE>`